nthery/localgit/README.md

     $ lg files
     f1

+After checking out a new workspace from the other SCM, you can clone an existing local git repo in this new workspace.

+    $ pwd
+    my/workspace/managed/by/another/scm
+    $ ... check out new workspace in another/workspace
+    $ cd another/workspace
+    $ lg clone my/workspace/managed/by/another/scm/.git

+`lg clone` leaves local modifications unchanged.
+They can be integrated with `lg sync`.

 ## Under the hood

 `lg import` first creates a commit in the master branch that adds the specified